FabioD-Junior/airbot/README.md

 > This project is mostly based on the cited work below.
 >> Article  : dynamic_datasets
 >>
->> Authors : Liu, Xiao-Yang and Xia, Ziyi and Yang, Hongyang and Gao, Jiechao and Zha, Daochen and Zhu, Ming and Wang, Christina Dan and Wang, Zhaoran and Guo, Jian}
+>> Authors : Liu, Xiao-Yang and Xia, Ziyi and Yang, Hongyang and Gao, Jiechao and Zha, Daochen and Zhu, Ming and Wang, Christina Dan and Wang, Zhaoran and Guo, Jian
 >>
 >> Title   : Dynamic Datasets and Market Environments for Financial Reinforcement Learning
 >>